khushi-choudhary/calculator-behavior/addition.md

 Scenario: Addition of two positive numbers

-  Given : The Calulator is turned on
+  Given : The Calulator is started

   When : I type in " first positive   number" and i press "plus" and I type in " second Positive number" and i press "equals"